-For PPPoE connection, create the PPPoE tunnel interface on the interface connected to the ISP.
-The interface G2. is assumed to be connected to the ISP in the command shown below which creates a PPPoE tunnel object called wan_ppoe:
+For PPPoE connection, define a PPPoE tunnel interface on the interface connected to the ISP.
+The interface WAN2 is assumed to be connected to the ISP in the command shown below which creates a PPPoE tunnel object called wan_ppoe:

+'''

+Device:/> add Interface PPPoETunnel wan_ppoe

+EthernetInterface=WAN2

+Username=pppoe_username

+Password=pppoe_password

+Network=all-nets

+'''

-Device:/> add Interface PPPoETunnel wan_ppoe EthernetInterface=G2 Username=pppoe_username Password=pppoe_password Network=all-nets The ISP will supply the correct values for pppoe_username and pppoe_password in the dialog above.
+Your ISP will supply the correct values for pppoe_username and pppoe_password in the dialog above.